okeefm/s3g/readme.markdown

     ['x', 'y', 'z', 'a', 'b']

 # Error handling
 The s3g module will raise an exception if it encounters a problem during transmission.
 Conditions, such as timeouts, bad packets being received from the bot and poorly formatted parameters all can cause the s3g module to raise exceptions.
 Some of these states are recoverable, while some require a machine restart.
-We can categorize s3g's error states into the following (NB: You can always explore s3g/errors.py to see a more detailed description of all of s3g's errors):
+We can categorize s3g's error states into the following:

 TODO: This is largely duplicated in the errors.py doc, consider rewriting as a summary of the base error types only.

-## Parameter Errors
+## Buffer Overflow Error (used internally)
-Parameter errors are raised when the
+A Buffer Overflow Error is raised when the machine has full buffer.

-    Bad Point Length
-    EEPROM Read/Write length too long
-    Bad Tool Index
-    Bad button name
+## Retryable Errors (used internally)
+Retryable Errors are non-catastrophic errors raised by s3g.
+While alone they cannot cause s3g to terminate, an aggregate of 5 errors will cause s3g to quit.

+    Packet Decode Errors
+    Generic Errors
+    CRC Mismatch Errors
+    Timeout Errors

 ## Packet Decode Errors (used internally):
-Packet decode errors are raised if there is a problem evaluating a return packet from an s3g Host.
-These errors are hand
+Packet decode errors are raised if there is a problem evaluating a return packet from an s3g Host:

     Bad Packet Lengths
     Bad Packet Field Lenghts
     Bad Packet CRCs
     Bad Packet Headers

-## Response Errors
-These errors are caused by:

-    Buffer Overflows
-    Build Cancels
-    Timeouts
-    Generic Errors

-## Transmission Errors
+## Transmission Errors:
-Transmission Errors are thrown when s3g encounters too many errors when decoding a packet from the machine
+Transmission Errors are thrown when more than 5 Retryable Errors are raised.

 ## Protocol Errors
-These errors are caused by:
+These errors are caused by ostensibly well formed packets returned from the machine, but with incorrect data:

     Bad Heat Element Ready Responses
     Bad EEPROM Read/Write Lengths
+    UnrecognizedResponseError

+## Parameter Errors
+Parameter errors are raised when imporperly formatted arguments are passed into an s3g function.

+    Bad Point Length
+    EEPROM Read/Write length too long
+    Bad Tool Index
+    Bad button name

+## ToolBusError (used internally):
+Tool Bus errors are raised when the machine cannot communicate with its toolbus.

+    Downstream Timeout Error
+    Tool Lock Error

 ## Other Errors
 Bot generated errors will throw their own specific errors, such as:

     SD Card Errors
     Extended Stop Errors
+    Build Cancel Errors

-##GCode Errors
+## GCode Errors
 GCode errors are thrown when reading through a GCode file and parsing out g/m codes and comments.
 Cause By: